xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 CMD ["/usr/sbin/vsftpd", "/etc/vsftpd/vsftpd.conf"]
 ```

 The remaining lines are used to expose the ports that FTP uses to be able to connect to it (and use passive communication), not only with the host machine, but with different machines in the local network.
+Don't forget this is just a reference, which means we still need to map the ports when running the container.
 The final `CMD` commands executes the FTP service.

-Now, i will show the configuration/script files i used here:
+Now, I will show the configuration/script files used:
 ##### vsftpd.conf

 ```bash